BLOG

 The evaluation framework has three components: diagnostic questions, red flags, and contract structure.

 The diagnostic questions clarify whether the consultant understands your constraint.
 Ask: Can you describe the difference between a strategic constraint and an operational constraint?
-What would you need to see in our business to recommend strategy consulting over business consulting?
+What would you need to see in the business to recommend strategy consulting over business consulting?
 How do you determine whether a company is ready for strategic work?

 A strategy consultant who cannot articulate your execution constraints is selling you what they offer, not what you need.
 A business consultant who avoids strategic conversations is doing the same.
 The right consultant names the constraint first, then recommends the engagement model that addresses it.